 Other than Udawalawe national park this is a genuine place to watch wild elephants in huge numbers.
 The park is dominated by the ancient lake called “Minneriya Wawe” while other parts are filled with forests and scrubs.
 Minneriya National Park runs up to 88.9 sq km of ground providing shelter to many wildlife creatures.
 Among them the toque macaques, crocodiles, and sambar deer are special.

-Minneriya National Park will not be the best if you’re looking to go into deep woods.
-But you’ll definitely enjoy the safari ride along the “MINNERIYA WEWA.”
+Minneriya Wildlife Park will not be the best if you’re looking to go into deep woods.
+But you’ll definitely enjoy the Minneriya national park safari ride along the “MINNERIYA WEWA.”
 April to October would be a great time to visit Minneriya national park as many animals would gather around the lake at that time.
 Sometimes over 200 elephants will come to the lake at a single time.
 Not to mention the massive variety of birds you’ll be able to see.
+Visitors can easily reserve a Safari ride from here.

 Sinharaja Forest Reserve

-With the breathtaking viewpoint in World’s End, Horton Plains national park makes it the most beautiful Park in the island.
+With the breathtaking viewpoint in the World’s End, Horton Plains national park makes it the most beautiful Park on the island.
 And if you are planning to go on foot it’s the perfect hike of all times which will include Sri Lanka’s second and third highest mountains along the route.

-Also, the trail includes many spectacular waterfalls, misty lakes and surprising diversity of the landscape.
-We won’t guarantee you with many wildlife sightings as other national parks.
+Also, the trail includes stunning waterfalls (baker’s falls), lakes and surprising diversity of the landscape.
+I won’t guarantee you with many wildlife sightings like other national parks in Sri Lanka.
 Yet, Horton plains national park is home for many animals like mouse-deers and leopards.
 However, the bird watchers will be well rewarded within the lands of Horton plains national park.